mauricioacp/zambia-supabase/docs/PRODUCTION_DEPLOYMENT_GUIDE.md

 # Set your database password
 export SUPABASE_DB_PASSWORD="your_database_password"

-# Link to your production project
+# Link to your production project WARNING your env variables of the current path .env will be detected for login aka SUPABASE_ACCESS_TOKEN
-npx supabase link --project-ref your_project_ref
+npx supabase link -p YOUR_PASSWORD npx supabase link --project-ref your_project_ref

 # Verify connection